Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.2.md

   The interface was deprecated and removed in symfony 4.
 If you used this interface to check the `Group` entity change it to the `FOS\UserBundle\Model\GroupInterface`.
 The `Group` entity won't change if you run on symfony 3.4 but it's adviced to make this change already.
+ * Setting the `multilanguage` directly is deprecated and support for this parameter will be removed in 6.0.
+Provide the `kunstmaan_admin.multi_language` config instead.
+ * Setting the `requiredlocales` directly is deprecated and support for this parameter will be removed in 6.0.
+Provide the `kunstmaan_admin.required_locales` config instead.
+ * Setting the `defaultlocale` directly is deprecated and support for this parameter will be removed in 6.0.
+Provide the `kunstmaan_admin.default_locale` config instead.
+ * Setting the `websitetitle` directly is deprecated and support for this parameter will be removed in 6.0.
+Provide the `kunstmaan_admin.website_title` config instead.

 NodeSearchBundle
 ----------------